Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: LLMScholarBench

+In our audit of 22~LLMs, metrics requiring ground truth (\textit{factuality}, \textit{connectedness}, \textit{similarity}, and \textit{parity}) are computed against the APS corpus, which serves as our reference dataset $\mathrm{D}$ (Appendix~\ref{app:sec:gt}).
 For task-specific factuality, we verify whether recommended authors meet the requested \texttt{criteria}\footnote{For example, ``\texttt{\textbf{senior scientists}} who have published in APS journals''} (Appendix~\Cref{app:fig:prompt}).
-For the \texttt{field}~task, this requires publications in the specified field (PER or CMMP; \Cref{sec:preliminaries}); for the \texttt{epoch}~task, publications within the requested decade (1950s or 2000s); and for the \texttt{seniority}~task, an academic age derived from publication history that meets the requested seniority ($\leq10$~years for early-career, $\geq20$~years for senior scientists).
+For the \texttt{field}~task, this requires publications in the specified field (PER or CMMP; \Cref{sec:preliminaries}); for the \texttt{epoch}~task, publications within the requested decade (1950s or 2000s); and for the \texttt{seniority}~task, an academic age from publication history meeting the requested seniority ($\leq10$~years for early-career, $\geq20$~years for senior scientists).

 In the main body of the paper, metrics are aggregated by model infrastructure (AQ1) and intervention type (AQ2), averaging scores across models within each group.
 We report only author-level factual accuracy and perceived gender diversity and parity.
 Results for other attributes, as well as disaggregated analyses by model or task, are reported in Appendix~\ref{app:sec:results}.